Rayyan1222/CyberForensics/README.md

 Malware Analysis: Identify known malware by matching behaviors that associate with malicious software.
 Flag any processes or hidden processes that indicate malware activity.

 Step 4: Network Traffic Analysis
 Monitor Network Connections: Look for unusual IP addresses or connections to unknown ports.
-Track processes that are connecting to multiple external IP addresses which indicates Command-and-Control Communication.
+Track processes that are connecting to multiple external IP addresses.

 Step 5: Machine Learning
 Machine Learning Models: Train machine learning models, such as SVM to classify different attack types based on memory dump data, focusing on attack types such as Malware, MITM, and DOS.